American Bookseller Pick of the List

 -- Publishers Weekly

-To see Elisa's sun bread recipe (chock full o' refined flour, sugar, and other wicked stuff) please click here.
+To see Elisa's sun bread recipe (chock full o' refined flour, sugar, and other wicked stuff-- the recipe was devised before I was vegan) please click here.

 For a smile, click to see this short film, created by wonderful musicians and Sun Bread bakers in Japan.